-Dr. Leonard Branson has been Chairman of the Accountancy Department at UIS from 1993-2000 and 2007-present.
+Dr. Leonard Branson was the Chairman of the Accountancy Department at UIS from 1993-2000 and 2007-2017.
 He started at Sangamon State University, now University of Illinois Springfield, as an Assistant Professor in 1987.
 Professor Branson received his MBA from Illinois State University in 1983 and his PhD in Business Administration, with a major in Accounting and a minor in Finance, from St. Louis University in 1990.
 He is both a Certified Public Accountant and a Certified Management Accountant, and holds professional memberships in the Institute of Management Accounting and the American Accounting Association.
 He is also a member of the academic honor societies of Beta Gamma Sigma and Sigma Beta Delta.

 In 2014 he received the Faculty Excellence Award which recognizes mid- and late-career colleagues who best exemplify the ideal of the teacher-scholar and whom the faculty recognize as role models, based on sustained accomplishments in teaching and scholarship at the University of Illinois Springfield.